September 11, 2024

 FAQs About Pool Shocking

-How often should I shock my pool?
+How often to shock pool?

 During peak swimming season, you are generally advised to shock your pool once per week.
 However, more shocks may be required after heavy use, storms, or apparent algae.

-No!
 After shocking the pool, wait at least 24 hours or until chlorine levels drop below 3 ppm before swimming.

 How do I know if my pool needs shocking?